atmughrabi/AccelGraph/README.md

   make run
   ```

+### Options

-2. Run the algorithm with the data structure and other settings you need
+4. Run the algorithm with the data structure and other settings you need
   ```
 Usage: accel-graph [OPTION...]
             -f <graph file> -d [data structure] -a [algorithm] -r [root] -n